 Is Grok Cyber aligned to the Australian Curriculum?

 The learning students develop through participation in Grok Cyber Comp aligns with the Australian Curriculum.
-It exposes them to concepts from both the Digital Technologies subject and the ICT General Capability.
-Teachers will be provided with detailed curriculum information when results are provided to schools at the start of Term 3.
+It exposes them to concepts from both the Digital Technologies subject and the Digital Literacy General Capability.
+Teachers will be provided with detailed curriculum information after the competition has concluded.

 Information for parents

-How do I register students if I am a parent?
+How do I register my child if I am a parent?

-Alternatively, you can register your child directly in Grok Cyber Comp as an individual participant.
+You can register your child directly in Grok Cyber Comp as an individual participant by having them create an account on the Grok Learning platform and registering to complete the competition.
 We’ll be in touch with parents who register their interest closer to the start of Grok Cyber Comp with all the details that you need for your child to take part.

 Can students take part if their school isn’t participating?